slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9762-7/packetizer_raw_output.md

 Clarify and consistently define the roles of 'client' and 'host', specifying explicitly which requirements apply to router-based PD clients and which apply to non-router hosts.

+**Severity:** Medium
+  *Basis:* Ambiguity in terminology can lead to inconsistent implementations and misinterpretation of which behaviors are mandatory.

+**Confidence:** High

 ---